CMSTrackerDPG/cms-tkdpg-software-knowledge-transfer/docs/certhelper/apps/certifier/views/certify.md

 user is not allowed to proceed, since there is not enough information.
 A reconstruction type should be also supplied.

-### If a combination of run_number and reconstruction type is specified
+#### If a combination of run_number and reconstruction type is specified

-The procedure is:
+Steps specific to this case:

 - The dataset is retrieved from RunRegistry using the run number and the reconstruction type specified (`rr_retrieve_dataset_by_reco`).

+The same exceptions raised [above](#if-only-a-run-number-is-supplied) apply.

-### If a dataset is specified but not a reconstruction type
+#### If a dataset is specified but not a reconstruction type

 This case applies when the user clicks any of the dataset buttons on the `/openruns/` page, in the table generated when searching for